softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/2_Oscillators/Laguerre_RSI_Pro.md

 The Laguerre RSI, developed by John Ehlers, is a sophisticated and modern version of the classic Relative Strength Index (RSI).
 Its core innovation is the use of a **Laguerre filter** to smooth the price data before the RSI calculation is applied.

 The result is an oscillator that is exceptionally **smooth** and produces significantly less noise and fewer "whipsaws" than a traditional RSI.
-Despite its smoothness, it remains highly responsive to changes in market momentum, making it a powerful tool for identifying overbought/oversold conditions and potential trend reversals.
+Despite its smoothness, it remains highly responsive to changes in market momentum.

-Our `Laguerre_RSI_Pro` implementation is a unified, professional version that allows the calculation to be based on either **standard** or **Heikin Ashi** price data.
+Our `Laguerre_RSI_Pro` implementation is a unified, professional version that includes an **optional, fully customizable signal line** and allows the calculation to be based on either **standard** or **Heikin Ashi** price data.

 ## 2. Mathematical Foundations and Calculation Logic

-The indicator's logic is a two-stage process: first, the price is filtered, and then an RSI-like formula is applied to the filter's components.
+The indicator's logic is a multi-stage process: first, the price is filtered, then an RSI-like formula is applied, and finally, an optional signal line is calculated.

 ### Required Components

-* **Gamma (γ):** A single coefficient between 0 and 1 that controls the smoothing and responsiveness of the Laguerre filter.
+* **Gamma (γ):** A coefficient that controls the Laguerre filter's speed.
+* **Signal Period (S):** The period for the signal line's moving average.
-* **Source Price (P):** The price series used for the calculation.
+* **Source Price (P):** The price series for the calculation.

 ### Calculation Steps (Algorithm)